Last Updated: March 6, 2023

 It’s also available on Amazon.

 Below is a quick intro to the show.
-Worth taking a look.
+It’s worth taking a look.

 3. Anthony Bourdain (Parts Unknown, No Reservations, A Cook’s Tour & The Layover)

-Anthony was actually made famous by his book, Kitchen Confidential where he revealed all about how things really work in the restaurant business.
+Anthony was actually made famous by his book, Kitchen Confidential, where he revealed how things work in the restaurant business.
 I actually read this book over 20 years ago, long before I even realised he was on TV.

 Parts Unknown is a unique take on travel from Anthony where he visits various countries around the world that interest him and explores all the great food they have on offer.
 But, he does not go for the classy restaurants and showy food, he looks for the best of what locals enjoy.